Poland ETIAS is a visa-waiver travel authorization which will allow travelers from eligible nations to visit Poland visa-free.

 The harrowing history of Poland has not deterred its outgoing and friendly people from taking leaps forward in business, foreign affairs and growing a thriving tourist and entertainment industry as well as maintaining a nearly unspoilt territory in many parts with shimmering lakes and rivers and emerald fields and forests.

 But with this advancement, comes the need for control and herein lies the newly required protocols including the Europe travel visa waiver for Poland: ETIAS and other procedures being implemented by the EU in order to strengthen security in terms of immigration and health.

 Applying for a European visa waiver for Poland will be extremely easy and quick.
 Available through an online ETIAS application form, travelers will simply need to complete their ETIAS application online in a few basic steps and once approved, will be able to travel to Poland and other European nations as many times as they like during its validity.

 The ETIAS permit for Poland, once granted, will be valid for 3 years or until the current associated passport of the applicant expires.
-With each new passport, travelers will need to apply for an ETIAS renewal from 2021.
+With each new passport, travelers will need to apply for an ETIAS renewal from late 2022 onwards.

 What do I need for an ETIAS travel Authorization for Poland?

 In order for citizens of ETIAS-eligible countries to apply for a Poland Visa Waiver, they must be in possession of a valid passport issued by an eligible nation, a credit or debit card, an email account and have their travel documentation and personal information readily available.

 Through the online ETIAS platform, travelers will be able to complete the application form with these details.